Master of Education with ELL/Bilingual Education Specialization

 The non-thesis Ed.M. degree with a specialization in ELL/Bilingual Education focuses on developing teachersí or other professionalsí knowledge and skills in working with culturally diverse students and communities.
 The required coursework emphasizes both theoretical and practical issues concerning language policies, second language acquisition, cultivating relationships with diverse communities and households, and the implementation of linguistically appropriate classroom teaching techniques.
 Candidates for the Ed.M. with a specialization in ELL/Bilingual Education may also choose to complete the required coursework for an endorsement in English Language Learners (ELL) and Bilingual Education (BLE) (see below).

 ELL and BLE endorsements

-For general admission questions please contact Helen Berry, Academic Coordinator at (509) 372-7396.
-Or send an email message to firstname.lastname@example.org.
+For more information, contact Helen Berry, Academic Coordinator at 509-372-7394 or email firstname.lastname@example.org.

 Contact Dr. Eric Johnson at email@example.com